knative/community/REPOSITORY-GUIDELINES.md

 [Kubernetes community](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md).

 Working groups are allowed to request repositories that meet the following requirements.
-Actual repo creation will be performed by a SC or TOC member after verifying the requirements have been met:
+The Steering Committee and TOC will maintain the process and perform the repository creation steps to ensure that the following requirements have been met:

 - Vendor dependencies must be clearly called out, and participation must be open to the community.

-  - If the repository is for integration with a specific technology vendor, affiliation with that vendor must not required for participation.
+  - If the repository is for integration with a specific technology vendor, affiliation with that vendor must not be required for participation.

-  - Non-integration repositories should aim to avoid dependencies on vendor-specific technology by publishing abstract interface which can be implemented by multiple vendors.
+  - Non-integration repositories should aim to avoid dependencies on vendor-specific technology by publishing abstract interfaces which can be implemented by multiple vendors.
 Those implementations are not required to live in separate repositories.